revolunet/angular-carousel/README.md

  - `rn-carousel-index` two way binding to control the carousel position, see demo page.
  - `rn-carousel-indicator` to turn on the indicator, see demo page.
  - `rn-carousel-buffered` to buffer the carousel, good if you have many or unlimited items inside.
+ - `rn-carousel-on-end="addSlides(index)"` : callback called when carousel reach the penultimate slide. you can then add elements if needed.

 ## Todo :
  - moar tests :)
  - perfs improvements